Noxilie/focssy/README.md

 |
 |-config.zip
 |-modlist.txt
-|-badmods.txt
+|-bmodlist.txt
+|-umodlist.txt
 ```
 mods - directory that contains all your current client mods

 config.zip - archive of your minecraft/config directory

-modlist.txt - list of all your client mods
+modlist.txt - list of all your client mods that every client should have

-badmods.txt - list of mods that don't have mcmod.info
+bmodlist.txt - list of "bad" mods (that don't have mcmod.info)

+umodlist.txt - list of unwanted mods (if client have it, it will be deleted)

 2) modlist.txt syntax - modId,modVersion,modFileName separated by three whitespace characters.
 One row - one mod.
 ```